odinhg/Graph-Neural-Networks-INF367A/README.md

 The GNN model with edge feature updates performs better than the GNN_NE model which only updates node and graph features.
 But this comparison might be somewhat unfair since the GNN_NE model has fewer parameters in total.

 ## GNN vs GNN_KNN
-The performance of the models GNN and GNN_KNN are similar with the GNN_KNN slightly better.
-The GNN_KNN model uses about 250% *longer time to complete training*!
+The performance of the models GNN and GNN_KNN are similar with the GNN slightly better.
+The GNN_KNN model uses about 26% *more time to complete training*!
 This is possibly because it also has to learn which edges are important.
-Also, we have more edges, so more data needs to be fed through the model.
+Also, we have more edges, so a bit more data needs to be fed through the model resulting in a small increase in mean epoch time.
 One advantage to using the kNN based graph is that we save time and effort by outsourcing some work to the model.

 ### Remark 1
 It is interesting to test how the GNN and GNN_KNN models compare if we restrict the size of the training dataset.
 Given enough data, it seems likely that the network can learn which edges in the kNN graph are important.
-But with less training data, can giving geometric priors of "higher quality" give better results?
+But with less training data, will giving geometric priors of "higher quality" give even better results?

 Using only 40% of the data for training (and 30% for both validation and test data) we get the following results for the two models: